quarree100/qScope_doc/source/frontend.rst

 ########

 The Q-Scope frontend, as used in the project QUARRE100, was programmed using `pygame <pygame.org>`_ - a set of Python modules designed for writing video games.
+In this chapter, we will first handle the frontend's installation and afterwards explain its features by going through the code (more or less linearly).

 .. _frontend_installation: